Chōdenji Robo Combattler V: Production

 Getter Robo also largely influenced the design of Combattler V itself, as toys made of the former were unable to replicate its three-state combination abilities to an extent that satisfied consumers.
 Thus, Combattler V was designed in such a way that toy makers would be able to include this function more easily.
 The same concept would later go on to be used in Voltes V and in the Super Sentai series.

 Media

-Combattler V ran for 54 episodes from April 17, 1976, to May 28, 1977.
-Various manga adaptations were released both during its airing and afterwards.
+Combattler V ran for 54 episodes from April 17, 1976, to May 28, 1977, and was replaced by Voltes V. Various manga adaptations were released both during its airing and afterwards.
 Many toys were also produced.
-The anime itself was brought to the Philippines and dubbed in English and later Filipino, Cebuano and Hiligaynon.

-The show first aired on RPN in 1979.
+The anime itself was brought to the Philippines and dubbed in English and later Filipino and Cebuano are aired on GMA in 1999.
+The show first aired on RPN in 1979, later moved to PTV, ABS-CBN and IBC in 1986-1990s, Hero in 2006 and Q in 2007-2008.

 The series saw sequels in both Voltes V and Daimos and is the first show in Nagahama's Robot Romance Trilogy.

 Combattler V appeared in the United States during the late 1970s as part of Mattel's Shogun Warriors line of imported Super Robot toys under the name of 'Combattra', and as such was one of the three Super Robots in the Marvel Comics companion series.

 In addition, Combattler V and its storyline have appeared in many entries in the Super Robot Wars franchise of video games.

+In 2012, a Combattler V pachinko game was released, featuring remade animation clips from the original series.